apache/cordova-plugin-device-motion/README.md

 # cordova-plugin-device-motion

-# Deprecation Notice
+# Usage Notice

-With the [W3C Device Motion and Orientation API](https://www.w3.org/TR/2016/CR-orientation-event-20160818/) now being supported on iOS, Android and Windows devices, this plugin is not needed any more.
-Migrating from this plugin to the [W3C Device Motion and Orientation API](https://www.w3.org/TR/2016/CR-orientation-event-20160818/) is explained in this [PhoneGap blog post](https://blog.phonegap.com/migrating-from-the-cordova-device-motion-plugin-ddd8176632ed).
+With the [W3C Device Orientation API](https://www.w3.org/TR/orientation-event/), Android, iOS, and Windows devices may not need this plugin anymore.

+However, for iOS 13+, a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) is required.
+Apple does not allow access to the device’s motion or the permission request from an insecure browsing context.

+If you use a custom scheme, i.e., the `app` protocol, for your iOS app, the browsing context is considered insecure.
+To solve this problem and be able to use the device motion feature, this plugin will be necessary on iOS 13+.

 ----